mikenguyen13/data_analysis/_book/17-marginal-effect.md

 | [**Numerical**](#sec-numerical-approximation-of-marginal-effects) | Works for any function, easy to implement | Requires careful choice of step size $h$        |
 +-------------------------------------------------------------------+-------------------------------------------+-------------------------------------------------+

+: Comparison of Analytical and Numerical Methods

-: Numerical derivatives are often preferred in empirical applications, especially when working with **complex models or machine learning algorithms**.
+Numerical derivatives are often preferred in empirical applications, especially when working with **complex models or machine learning algorithms**.

 +----------------------+-------------------------------------------------------------------------+-----------------------------------------------------------------------------+
 |                      | [Analytical Derivation](#sec-analytical-derivation-of-marginal-effects) | [Numerical Approximation](#sec-numerical-approximation-of-marginal-effects) |